randomtruffles/Dominion_League/rules.md

 <a name="6.3.2"></a>6.3.2.
 At the end of the fourth week of the season, players should have no more than 3 matches remaining to be played or scheduled.
 This typically requires having played or scheduled 2 matches.

 <a name="6.3.3"></a>6.3.3.
-At the end of the fifth week of the season, players should have no more than 2 matches remaining.
-This typically requires having played 3 matches.
+At the end of the fifth week of the season, players should have no more than 2 matches remaining to be played or scheduled.
+This typically requires having played or scheduled 3 matches.

 <a name="6.3.4"></a>6.3.4.
 At the end of the sixth and final week of the season, players should have completed all of their matches.
 This typically requires having played 5 matches.